holawan/ONE_study/README.md

-## Structure
+## Steps

 ### Summary

 `onecc-docker` creates a docker image with the latest release version of `ONE`, runs `onecc` inside the docker container after the container is driven to deliver the desired result to the user.

-### To check the latest version of ONE
+1. To check the latest version of ONE

-- We use github api to get the latest release version of ONE.
+    - We use GitHub API to get the latest release version of ONE.
 Create a docker file using the imported version.

-### Check Docker Image Presence and Build Image
+2. Check Docker Image Presence and Build Image

     - To prevent repetitive image generation, we verify that there is an `onecc` image of the latest `one` release version.

     - If not, build the docker image using the docker file.

-### Run Docker Container
+3. Run Docker Container

-- When the above processes are successfully completed, we drive the docker container with the command the user wants. `onecc` runs on the user's current path and returns the result to the command line.
+    - When the above steps are successfully completed, we drive the docker container with the command the user wants. `onecc` runs on the user's current path and returns the result to the command line.